robertmartin8/MachineLearningStocks/README.md

 ## Stock prediction

 Now that we have the training data and the current data, we can finally generate actual predictions.
-This part of the project is very simple, so go ahead and run the script:
+This part of the project is very simple: the only thing you have to decide is the value of the `OUTPERFORMANCE` parameter (the percentage by which a stock has to beat the S&P500 to be considered a 'buy').
+I have set it to 10 by default, but it can easily be modified by changing the variable at the top of the file.
+Go ahead and run the script:

 ```bash
 python stock_prediction.py